wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 You navigate to your localhost <http://127.0.0.1:8000/>

-You see where to enter a phone number to send an SMS to your friend, and you do so.
+You enter a phone number to send an SMS to your friend.

 ![Send a Text Message form - Vonage with Python and FastAPI sending an SMS with Messages API](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/sms_form_10.png)

-You’re super nervous about if they’ll receive the message.
+You’re super nervous and wonder if they’ll receive the SMS.
 Great news!
 They got the text message!

 ![Recieve a Text Message from Vonage with Python and FastAPI sending an SMS with Messages API](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/img-7473.jpg)